 ICANN Fellowship: Process and Terms

-The only way to apply for an ICANN Fellowship is through the online application system.
-All information requested in the application must be written in English and embedded in the online form.
+The only way to apply for an ICANN fellowship is through the online application system.
+The online application form must be written in English.
 If English is not your first language, you are encouraged to translate your responses into English for the application.
-If you choose to submit an application in a language other than English, the Fellowship Selection committee MAY use Google Translate or another translation tool to read your application.
-However, it is not a requirement for a committee member to perform this translation, nor can the translation, if used, be guaranteed to reflect the original application’s intent.

 Once you start the online application, you will have until the application round closes to complete the entire form.